 #3 Inflation Is Rising

 A possible sign of a heating up economy is inflation which was near a high in February 2017 for several years.
 Increasing inflation is often a sign of rising economic activity.
 This means you will probably see rates rise soon.
 So anyone who wants a limited documentation loan soon, will be better off to act fast.
 It makes sense to speak with no doc mortgage lenders now while these types of programs are actually available.

 #4 Trump Effect?

 The stock market is rising fast, and has gone up 11% since Trump won office.
-The IMF has increased estimates of GDP growth for 2017 and 2018, so we think the rates will climb higher.
+The IMF has increased estimates of GDP growth for 2018 and 2019, so we think the rates will climb higher.
 This will cost you more for your limited doc loan.

 Another option you may want to consider is to get a state income home loan.
 In this case, you would state your income each month on your application.
 Like the no doc loans, you would not verify the amount with financial documentation.